 - Observe how you are feeling

-- What are you experiencing via your senses
+- Observe what are you experiencing via your senses

 By observing and labelling how you are feeling, what you are thinking, and what you are perceiving through the senses, you will maintain mindfulness.
 This is based on the Buddhist theory of the Four Foundations of Mindfulness .

 So, continue to be mindful after we finish this meditation session.
 Speaking of which… we are done!